aces/Loris/modules/imaging_uploader/README.md

 #### Module Permission

-The imaging uploader module uses one permission called `imaging_uploader` that is necessary to have access to the module and gives the user the ability to upload and browse all scans uploaded to the database.
+The imaging uploader module uses the permission called `imaging_uploader` that is necessary to have access to the module and gives the user the ability to upload and browse all scans uploaded to the database.

+The `imaging_uploader_nosessionid` (Imaging Uploader: View uploads with no session ID) allows to partially bypass the `useSiteProjectPermissions` configuration (see Configurations section below) to see all uploads not associated to a site or project (no session ID found on upload)

 #### Filesystem Permission